MaastrichtU-CDS/javabestpractises/Readme.md

 1) Names should be descriptive.
 Others should be able to understand at a glance what a variable is purely based on its name
 2) Avoid acronyms if possible.
-Your IDEA will auto-complete anyway, do not be lazy and create unreadable names because you want to type all the characters.
+Your IDEA will auto-complete anyway, do not create unreadable names because you want to be lazy.
 This is especially relevant when it's acronyms you've made up yourself.
 Commonly known domain specific acronyms are acceptable.

 #### Comments